 Caring for our patients involves the expertise of a wide variety of motivated staff who are willing to learn and are adaptable.
 The way we work together, in a multidisciplinary team, is fundamental to the care we provide.

-- Ward C10 – Haematology – C10 is a 16 bedded ward caring for patients undergoing autologous and allogeneic stem cell transplantation, including complex treatments for their disease and side effects of treatment.
+- Ward C10 – Haematology – C10 is a 16-bed ward caring for patients undergoing autologous and allogeneic stem cell transplantation and CAR-T cell therapy, including complex treatments for their disease and side effects of treatment.

-- Ward D6 – Haematology – D6 has 11 beds and cares for patients undergoing autologous stem cell transplantation and complex treatments for their disease and the side effects of treatment.
+- Ward U3 – Haematology – U3 is a 30-bed ward caring for patients undergoing autologous stem cell transplantation, CAR-T cell therapy and complex treatments for their disease and the side effects of treatment.

-- Ward D9 – Acute Oncology – D9 is a 33 bedded ward, Patients are admitted for complications of their disease and/or treatment, palliation, chemotherapy and radiotherapy
+- Ward D9 – Acute Oncology – D9 is a 33-bed ward, Patients are admitted for complications of their disease and/or treatment, palliation, chemotherapy and radiotherapy, including managing difficult and complicated discharges.

-- Oncology Day Unit – The unit has 16 treatment spaces and delivers anti-cancer therapies& Supportive treatments to patients including chemotherapy to patients with solid tumours.
+- Oncology Day Unit – The unit has 16 treatment spaces and delivers anti-cancer therapies and supportive treatments to patients including chemotherapy to patients with solid tumours.

 - Haematology Day Unit – Recently relocated to a larger unit with 23 treatment spaces.
 Patients with haematological conditions and cancers receive treatments including chemotherapy and supportive therapies